Deva Dasi Mandira

 Program Overview

-Classes are designed to meet homeschool enrichment standards, integrating physical education, performing arts, cultural studies, and emotional well-being.
+Regular weekly classes are designed to meet homeschool enrichment standards, integrating physical education, performing arts, cultural studies, and emotional well-being.

 Curriculum Outline